kengo2003/llm-practice/docs/user2.md

-My name is Taro Yamamoto.
-My favorite language is Japanese.
-My favorite color is red.
+His name is Taro Yamamoto.
+His favorite language is Japanese.
+His favorite color is red.